 SQL Server NCHAR Function Example

-The NCHAR Function is used to return the Unicode character of the given expression or integer value.
+The NCHAR Function returns the Unicode character of the given expression or integer value.
 The following query may show you multiple ways to use this one.

 DECLARE @Str1 NCHAR(25) DECLARE @Str2 NCHAR(5) -- Initialize the variables.
 SET @Str1 = 'è' SET @Str2 = 'ë' SELECT UNICODE(@Str1) AS Result1, NCHAR(UNICODE(@Str1)) AS Result2, UNICODE(@Str2) AS Result3, NCHAR(UNICODE(@Str2)) AS Result4; SELECT NCHAR(UNICODE('âëz')) AS Result5; SELECT NCHAR(UNICODE('Å28')) AS Result6;